 A physical ability is required to be eligible for the Basic Fire Academy.
 You register for the class through the Community Services Office here at SAC.
-All students must pre-register, as there is no on-site enrollment.
-The physical ability test is a pass/fail exam.
+All students must pre enroll, as there is no on-site enrollment The physical ability test is a pass/fail exam.
 You must pass a physical ability test to be eligible for placement in an academy.
 Once your file is open, it is your responsibility to turn in a copy of the physical ability letter into our office (keep the original for yourself).
 Most Fire Departments require a physical ability test prior to employment.

 The Physical Ability test was designed to identify persons who can meet the physical demands of a firefighter.
 To pass the Physical Ability Test, candidates must complete all of the events successfully within the required time standard.
 This test was developed and validated with firefighters from 41 different cities in both Orange and Los Angeles counties.
 The test is a work sample test designed to simulate tasks performed by fire fighters during fire suppression operations and other emergency situation.
 BE ADVISED IF YOU PASS THIS ASSESSMENT AT A MINIMAL LEVEL YOU MAY NOT HAVE THE STRENGTH AND STAMINA NECESSARY TO SUCCESSFULLY COMPLETE THE ACADEMY.